jesse-ai/stack-installer/README.md

-# Jesse stack installer scripts for Ubuntu 20.04 LTS
+# Jesse stack installer scripts for Ubuntu

-Bash scripts used to install below stack for running Jesse on fresh Ubuntu LTS installations:
+Bash scripts used to install the following stack for running Jesse on fresh Ubuntu installations:

-- Python >= `3.8`
+- Python >= `3.8` for Ubuntu 20.04 LTS or Python >= `3.11` for Ubuntu 22.04 LTS (recommended)
 - PostgreSQL >= `13`
 - Redis >= `5`
 - ta-lib >= `0.4`